yugokato/pytest-smoke/README.md

 Smoke testing:
   --smoke=[N]           Run only N tests from each test function or specified scope.
-                        If N is explicitly provided to the option, it can be a number (e.g. 5) or a percentage (e.g. 10%).
+                        N can be a number (e.g. 5) or a percentage (e.g. 10%).
-                        Otherwise, the default value of 1 will be applied.
+                        If not provided, the default value is 1.
   --smoke-scope=SCOPE   Specify the scope at which the value of N from the above options is applied.
                         The plugin provides the following predefined scopes, as well as custom user-defined scopes via a hook:
                         - function: Applies to each test function (default)
                         - class: Applies to each test class
                         - auto: Applies function scope for test functions, class scope for test methods
                         - file: Applies to each test file
+                        - directory: Applies to each test directory
                         - all: Applies to the entire test suite --smoke-select-mode=MODE
                         Specify the mode for selecting tests from each scope.